mokwilliam/real-time-ecommerce-sales/README.md

 - For the data manipulation, I used the `pandasql` library.
 It allows to use SQL queries on pandas dataframes.
 - For the data visualization, I used the `matplotlib` library to plot the data and `mysql-connector-python` to retrieve the data from the database.
 - Have to be careful with the `faker` library.
 Especially with the data generated.
 Did some researches to understand the use of the seed.
 But after some tests, I decided to give up on the seed.
 I admit that the order made is done by the same customer generated.
+- When we use SQL queries with `mysql`, the values must be %s (and not %d for example).
+- The order of table creation or deletion is important.
+For instance, if we decide to create a table but it contains foreign keys, we need to create the table(s) with the foreign keys first.
+- **WARNING for Windows Users**: `pwd` module does not work on Windows as it is a UNIX only package for managing passwords (used to start the airflow server...)

 ### Extra: Setup of Makefile